Notice of 2020 Annual General Meeting of Axfood Aktiebolag

 The Share Rights are broken down into Series A, Series B, and Series C and Series D. Of the seven (7) Share Rights that the participant receives for each Savings Share, one (1) Share Right shall be in Series A, three (3) shall be in Series B, two (2) shall be in Series C, and one (1) shall be in Series D. The number of Share Rights that carry entitlement to grants of shares depends on the achievement of the performance conditions that apply for the respective series as follows:

-The maximum level that carries entitlement to a full grant is that the Axfood Group’s total average sales growth is more than 2 percentage points higher than HUI Research and SCB’s Retail Trade Index, Food Retail Trade, Retail Trade with Broad Assortment, Mostly Groceries (Detaljhandelsindex, Dagligvaruhandel, Detaljhandel med brett sortiment, mest livsmedel) (“Average Market Growth”).
+Series B The maximum level that carries entitlement to a full grant is that the Axfood Group’s total average sales growth is more than two (2) percentage points higher than Food Retail Index (which is produced by the Swedish Food Retailers Federation) (“Average Market Growth”).
 The minimum level for a grant is that the Axfood Group’s total average sales growth is level with Average Market Growth.
 If the Axfood Group’s total average sales growth is equal to or less than the maximum level but exceeds the minimum level, the grant shall be made on a linear basis according to the value there between.
 Further, a grant within the framework of Series B requires that the EBIT margin exceeds 3.5% on average.

-The maximum level that carries entitlement to a full grant is that the share of sales of sustainability-certified products increases by 10% or more, accumulated during the 2019-2021 financial years, compared with the level at 31 December 2018.
-The minimum level for a grant is that the Axfood Group’s share of sales of sustainability-certified products is level with the share at 31 December 2018.
-If the share of sales of sustainability-certified products is lower than the maximum level, but higher than the minimum level, the grant shall be made on a linear basis according to the values there between.
+Series D The maximum level that carries entitlement to a full grant is an increase in the share of sales of sustainability-labelled products by 10% or more, accumulated during the 2020-2022 financial years, compared with the level at 31 December 2019.
+The minimum level for a grant is that the Axfood Group’s share of sales of sustainability-labelled products is level with the share at 31 December 2019.
+If the share of sales of sustainability-labelled products is lower than the maximum level, but higher than the minimum level, the grant shall be made on a linear basis according to the values there between.

 A.6 Structure and handling